BrianSemiglia/Cycle.swift/README.md

       1. let application: UIApplicationDelegateProviding - can serve as UIApplicationDelegate
       2. let screen: ScreenDrivable - can provide a root UIViewController

-    A default UIApplicationDelegateProviding driver, RxUIApplication, is included with Cycle.
+    A default UIApplicationDelegateProviding driver, RxUIApplicationDelegate, is included with Cycle.
   */
   associatedtype Drivers: UIApplicationDelegateProviding, ScreenDrivable